Flex is the all-in-one toolkit to manage, monitor, and learn about your Flink resources.

 This repository contains a single Helm chart that uses the factorhouse/flex container on Dockerhub.

-You need to connect to a Kubernetes environment before you can install Flex.
+You need to connect to a Kubernetes environment before you can install Kpow.

-The following examples demonstrate installing Flex in Amazon EKS.
+The following examples demonstrate installing Kpow in Amazon EKS.

 aws eks --region <your-aws-region> update-kubeconfig --name <your-eks-cluster-name>